Setting the Stage

 The Wonders of Forbidden City

-In doing so, Forbidden City drew crowds of Americans from all social strata, and not only because of the entertainment line-up.
-Forbidden City packed the house with one-dollar dinners, one dollar and fifty cents on a Saturday night.
-Much of the food was not authentic Chinese.
-But by promoting their dinner menus, the nightclubs helped popularize Chinese food in America.4 The dishes offered were far from the authentic cuisine of China; many of the items were staples of Chinese American cuisine.
-The trickery seen in the Forbidden City’s performances reflected in the courses offered: fried rice, chop suey, and chow mein, there was a reflective presence of trickery seen in the performances.
-On the outside, one expects authentic Chinese food or an exoticized version driven in the minds of many white customers, but to their surprise, what was a watered-down version one catered to the taste buds they are used to.
+In doing so, Forbidden City drew crowds of Americans from all across the social strata, and for reasons not centering around the entertainment line-up.
+On Saturday nights, Forbidden City would pack the house with either one-dollar dinners or one dollar and fifty cent meals.
+While the dishes offered were far from the authentic cuisine of China, many of the items included were staples of Chinese American cuisine.
+The trickery seen in the Forbidden City’s performances reflected in the courses offered: fried rice, chop suey, and chow mein.
+Though patrons at that time expected authentic Chinese food or even an exoticized version of the cuisine, the version they received catered to flavors their taste buds were already used to.
 “Even though Americans like the Chinese food they now are getting, it must be admitted that most Chinese restaurants are producing a type of food that is not really Chinese: It is more properly called ‘Chinese-American,’ that is, a type of food, based on Chinese cooking, that has been designed for Americans.”
+5

-5 a critical note on the menu is the categorization of the big three chop suey, chow mein, and egg foo young that finds its presence in all Chinese restaurants during this time (and later became staples of Chinese-American cuisine): chop suey, chow mein, and egg foo young.
+A critical note on the menu is the categorization of “the big three” dishes that made their way into all Chinese restaurants during this time (and later became staples of Chinese-American cuisine): chop suey, chow mein, and egg foo young.
 The first, chop suey, is like most of the food found in Chinese restaurants at the time.
-At its core, it is a cheap and convenient composed of meat variations of either chicken, fish, beef, shrimp, or pork and eggs, cooked quickly with vegetables such as bean sprouts, celery, mushrooms, bamboo shoots, water chestnuts, and celery.
-The second Chow mein is a stir-fried dish consisting of noodles, meat (chicken is most common but pork, beef, shrimp, or tofu sometimes being substituted), onions, and celery.
-In preparing Chow Mein for American tastes, many restaurants alter the process of cooking a traditional noodle dish: while chow mein in China is made by boiling oriental-style long noodles, then stir-frying noodles.
-In Athens, noodles are first dry-fried because Americans like fried foods.
-The noodles are only an inch long–suitable for forks rather than chopsticks.
-The main entree is marinated in sauce, then poured over the fried noodles.
-The mein (noodle) still tastes crisp when the dish is served.
+At its core, it is a cheap and convenient dish composed of meat variations of either chicken, fish, beef, shrimp, or pork and eggs, combined and cooked quickly with vegetables such as bean sprouts, celery, mushrooms, bamboo shoots, water chestnuts, and celery.
+The second, chow mein, is a stir-fried dish consisting of noodles, meat (chicken is most common, but pork, beef, shrimp, or tofu sometimes being substituted), onions, and celery.
+In preparing chow mein for American tastes, many restaurants altered the process of cooking a traditional noodle dish: while chow mein in China is made by boiling and then stir-frying long noodles, the altered recipe makes it so the noodles are only inch-length (making it suitable for forks rather than chopsticks) before being fried and marinated in sauce.
+This makes it so the mein (noodle) still has a more intensely crisp texture when the dish is served.
 Lastly, egg foo young is a Chinese omelet filled with vegetables, pork, and shrimp covered with a sauce.

 - 1. East Meets West, Over Cocktails: A book and an exhibition recall vanished Chinese nightclubs Ito, Robert New York Times (1923-); Apr 13, 2014; ProQuest Historical Newspapers: The New York Times pg.
 AR2 https://www.nytimes.com/2014/04/13/arts/music/east-meets-west-over-cocktails.html

-2. Ofanotherfashion.
+- 2. Ofanotherfashion.
 Of another fashion, February 1, 2011. https://ofanotherfashion.tumblr.com/post/3036052847/life-magazine-ran-an-article-on-charlie-lows.

-3. Hix, Lisa.
+- 3. Hix, Lisa.
 “Dreams of the Forbidden City: When Chinatown Nightclubs Beckoned Hollywood.”
 Beyond Chron, February 3, 2014. https://beyondchron.org/dreams-of-the-forbidden-city-when-chinatown-nightclubs-beckoned-hollywood/.